-iii.
+COASTAL COMMISSION 5 - 9 6 - 0 0 6 - 42 EXHIBIT # PAGE 21 OF 41 iii.
 Following the notice of intent to sell the unit, the age: or its designee shall have the right to inspect the premises to det: whether repair or rehabilitation beyond the requirements of normal maintenance ("deferred maintenance") is necessary.
-If such repair rehabilitation is necessary, the agency or its designee shall deter the cost of repair, and such cost shall be deducted from the purchast price and paid to the agency, its designee, or such contractors as the Department shall choose to carry out the deferred maintenance shall be expended in making such repairs.
+If such repair : rehabilitation is necessary, the agency or its designee shall deter: the cost of repair, and such cost shall be deducted from the purcha: price and paid to the agency, its designee, or such contractors as the Department shall choose to carry out the deferred maintenance shall be expended in making such repairs.

 iv.
-The agency or its designee may charge a fee, to be deduct: from the purchase price paid by the assignee for its reasonable cost qualifying and counseling purchasers, exercising the option, and addistering this resale control program.
+The agency or its designee may charge a fee, to be deduct: from the purchase price paid by the assignee for its reasonable cos: qualifying and counseling purchasers, exercising the option, and adr istering this resale control program.

----V. The option price to be paid by the agency, its designee, assignee, shall be the original sales price of the unit plus an amount or reflect the percentage of any increase in the median income since the time of the original sale.
+-...V.
+The option price to be paid by the agency, its designee, c assignce, shall be the original sales price of the unit plus an amou to reflect the percentage of any increase in the median income since the time of the original sale.

 vi.
 The purchaser shall not sell, lease, rent, assign, or othe transfer the premises without the express written consent of the age or its designee.
-This provision shall not prohibit the encumbrancin the title for the sale purpose of securing financing; however, in the of foreclosure of sale by deed of trust or other involuntary transferitle to the property shall be taken by the applicant at a cost base condition "v" above subject to this agreement.
+This provision shall not prohibit the encumbrancin the title for the sale purpose of securing financing; however, in th of foreclosure of sale by deed of trust or other involuntary transfe title to the property shall be taken by the applicant at a cost base condition "v" above subject to this agreement.

-- Vii.
-Such other conditions as the Executive Director determines necessary to carry out the purposes of this resale program. - c) Units may be constructed on any of the identified residential sit at the rate of 125 low/moderate-cost units for every 500 units.
-Low moderate-cost units to be constructed on the project site shall be constructed prior to those proposed to be located off site. - d) If governmental subsidies for the construction of assisted units not available, the applicant may dedicate an appropriate amount of it to a public or private agency (such as the Coastal Conservancy) capal of receiving land and building (or causing to be built) low- and mode cost housing facilities.
-Dedicated land shall be at the approval of Executive Director and shall not necessitate the required units being built at a density higher than the highest density in this proposed project. - e) If the applicant chooses to construct unsubsidized units for persof low income, the low cost units may replace required moderate cost at the rate of one low cost unit replacing two required moderate cost f) Note: Units provided under the requirements of this permit shall be counted as the required "affordable" units in any other permit.
+vii.
+Such other conditions as the Executive Director determines necessary to carry out the purposes of this resale program.

+c) Units may be constructed on any of the identified residential siz at the rate of 125 low/moderate-cost units for every 500 units.
+Low moderate-cost units to be constructed on the project size shall be constructed prior to those proposed to be located off size.

+d) If governmental subsidies for the construction of assisted units not available, the applicant may dedicate an appropriate amount of 1: to a public or private agency (such as the Coastal Conservancy) capa: of receiving land and building (or causing to be built) low- and mode cost housing facilities.
+Dedicated land shall be at the approval of Executive Director and shall not necessitate the required units being built at a density higher than the highest density in this proposed project.

+e) If the applicant chooses to construct unsubsidized units for pers of low income, the low cost units may replace required moderate cost at the rate of one low cost unit replacing two required moderate cost f) Note: Units provided under the requirements of this permit shall be counted as the required "affordable" units in any other permit.

-5-96-006 Appendix A -7.
+5-96-006 Appendix A p.
+9 of 10